Lundbeckfonden is a group with three subsidiaries, all deeply rooted in Denmark but each among the world leaders in their fields.

 Since 2005, Lundbeckfonden has owned a 40% shareholding in the allergy company ALK-Abelló A/S. In 2011, the foundation bought into Falck A/S, provider of security and emergency services, and today owns 59% of the company.

 Lundbeckfonden aims to be a good, active owner, with respect for all shareholders.
 One example of our active ownership is that the foundation’s CEO is vice-chair of the three subsidiaries’ boards of directors.

 “Active ownership is important to us because we feel a responsibility to encourage the companies to optimise and supply the best they can.
 As a matter of principle, out of consideration for minority shareholders, we hold ourselves at arm’s length but, at the same time, we need to be close enough to the company to be able to make the right ownership decisions, both in times of crisis and in times of prosperity.”
-Jørgen Huno Rasmussen, chairman of Lundbeckfonden’s board of trustees.
+Jørgen Huno Rasmussen, chairman of Lundbeckfonden’s board of directors.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.